-Interactive Presentation (20 minutes)
+Interactive Presentation (10 minutes)

-- 1. Show a multimedia presentation or video clip that explains the election process in a simple and engaging manner, focusing on local or school elections. - 2.
-Pause intermittently to ask comprehension questions and ensure students are following along. - 3.
-Discuss the roles of candidates, voters, and the voting process. - 4.
+- 1. Use a projector or smartboard to show multimedia presentations or short videos about elections. - 2.
+Reinforce key concepts such as the roles of candidates, voters, and the voting process. - 3.
 Encourage students to ask questions and participate actively in the discussion.